 An artefact common to fixed-pixel displays that produce splotchy, distinct sections in what should be gradual gradations of color or shadows.
 Also referred to as solarization and posterization.

 Bidirectional high-speed digital video/audio and data interface technology adopted by the Institute of Electrical and Electronics Engineers (IEEE).
 Unlike other video connectivity standards, FireWire requires software programming to ensure compatibility between devices; the FireWire jack on most DVD recorders, for instance, is programmed to be compatible only when connected to a digital camcorder.
 FireWire connections between HDTV devices, such as a digital cable box and an HDTV recorder, are controlled by 5C DTCP copy-protection technology.
 FireWire is Apple Computer’s version of the IEEE 1394 interface and is now administered by a consortium that includes Apple and several other companies; sometimes referred to as i.Link (Sony’s name), DISH Wire (by Echostar), and EIA-775.

 Digital televisions that use discrete pixels to create a picture image, such as plasma, LCD, DLP, LCoS, or any non-CRT display device.
 In the case of DLP, for instance, each pixel is represented by one of the hundreds of thousands of tiny mirrors mounted on a DLP chip.

-Video display typically using gas plasma or LCD technology and that measures only a few inches thick.
+Video display typically uses gas plasma or LCD technology and measures only a few inches thick.